Gary M. Heidnik: 1986–1987: Serial rape and murder

-Trial and appeals
+Trial, appeals and execution

-At Heidnik's arraignment, he claimed that the women were already in the house when he moved in.
-At trial, Heidnik was defended by A. Charles Peruto, Jr., who attempted to prove that Heidnik was legally insane.
-Heidnik's insanity claim was successfully rebutted by the prosecution led by Charles F. Gallagher, III.
-The fact that he successfully amassed approximately $550,000 through his brokerage account was used to prove that he was an astute investor, and therefore not insane.
+At his arraignment, Heidnik claimed that the women were already in the house when he moved in.
+At trial, he was defended by Charles Peruto Jr., who attempted to prove that Heidnik was legally insane.
+Heidnik's insanity claim was successfully rebutted by the prosecution led by Charles Gallagher, III.
+The fact that Heidnik had successfully amassed approximately $550,000 through his brokerage account was used to prove that he was an astute investor, and therefore not insane.
 Testimony which was given by his Merrill Lynch financial advisor, Robert Kirkpatrick, was also used to prove Heidnik's mental competence.
 Kirkpatrick called Heidnik "an astute investor who knew exactly what he was doing."

 On July 1, 1988, Heidnik was convicted of two counts of first degree murder, six counts of kidnapping, five counts of rape, four counts of aggravated assault and two counts of involuntary deviate sexual intercourse.
 He was sentenced to death and incarcerated at the State Correctional Institution at Pittsburgh.
 In January 1989, he attempted suicide with an overdose of prescribed thorazine.

-In 1997, Heidnik's daughter, Maxine Davidson White, and his ex-wife, Betty Heidnik, filed a suit in federal court in the Eastern District of Pennsylvania, in which they requested a stay of execution on the basis that Heidnik was not competent enough to be executed.
+In 1997, Heidnik's daughter, Maxine Davidson White, and his ex-wife, Betty Disto, filed a suit in federal court in the Eastern District of Pennsylvania, in which they requested a stay of execution on the basis that Heidnik was not competent enough to be executed.
 After two years of legal proceedings in various courts, on July 3, 1999, the U.S. District Court for the Eastern District of Pennsylvania issued its final ruling, clearing the way for Heidnik's execution.

-Death
+Republican governor of Pennsylvania Tom Ridge, who had campaigned on a pledge to accelerate the signing of death warrants which were delayed under former governor Bob Casey Sr., said Heidnik's execution was justified.

 Heidnik's last meal was two slices of cheese pizza and black coffee.
 He was executed by lethal injection on July 6, 1999, at the State Correctional Institution – Rockview, in Bellefonte, Pennsylvania and his body was cremated.
-As of 2022, he was the last person to have been executed by the Commonwealth of Pennsylvania.
-He remains the third of only three people who have been executed in Pennsylvania since the resumption of the death penalty.
+He was the last person executed by the Commonwealth of Pennsylvania, and remains the third of only three people executed there since the resumption of the death penalty.
 The other two were Keith Zettlemoyer in May 1995 and Leon Moser in August 1995.